How I Created this Seafood Appetizer Recipe

 Another challenge I faced was that my book is seasonal, and it is now winter.
 I did not want to make a summer recipe for the holiday season!

 So I decided to count 2016 backwards to see what I recipe that I would share.
 I worked backwards using 102 and then added the number 6 to this it to get page 108.
 It was almost magical, I carefully flipped through the book to see what I would be making and discovered that it was the Festive Trout Tostada.
 I was excited to see that this was the recipe because it is so easy and tasty but I wanted to make it a little more seasonal.
 So I made a few changes and turned the main dish into a holiday seafood party idea!

 Some of the changes I made to the original recipe to make these seafood party appetizers:

-1. Instead of the summer corn and red bell pepper, I use new trimmings of roasted sweet potato and sliced greens.
+1. Instead of the summer corn and red bell pepper, I use a few new trimmings of roasted sweet potato and sliced greens.

-2. I decided to make the tostada meal small bites for a holiday appetizer, so I used flat and round tortilla chips.
-This has made a colorful and festive for this time of year!
+2. I decided to make the tostada meal into small bites for a holiday appetizer, so I used flat, round tortilla chips.
+This adaptation has made a colorful and festive option for this time of year!
 They also make a nice little lunch too!

 Festive Holiday Mini Tostadas

 My seasonal summer recipe has become a new winter holiday favorite!
-I converted one of my favorite summer recipes into a lovely holiday appetizer!
-The corn and peppers have been replaced with sweet potatoes and greens with dazzling and delicious results!
+I converted one of my favorite summer recipes into a lovely, cold seafood appetizer!
+The corn and peppers in the original recipe has been replaced with sweet potatoes and greens with dazzling and delicious results!
 I like to get the hot smoked fish for my recipe so it is cooked but you may also love the cold smoked.

 Makes 24 mini tostadas appetizers ( or could be 4-6 servings for a light lunch and another side)